 1. Utilize social proof

-Sometimes customers may dump their carts because they are wary of your product’s quality or the company’s legitimacy.
-Use social proof such as testimonials or public reviews on other sites like Trustpilot to assuage their fears and demonstrate credibility.
+Sometimes customers may dump their carts because they are nervous about your product’s quality or the company’s legitimacy.
+Use social proof such as testimonials or public reviews on other sites like Trustpilot to improve the shopping experience and demonstrate credibility.

 Dollar Shave Club uses social proof in this example: